michaelheyman/coinbase-pro-order/README.md

 "Cash (USD)" account, if you're buying with USD cash.
 1. Add permissions to the API key:

+    - For making orders
       - `Cash (USD)`: this permission is required to query for account balances
       - `wallet:accounts:read`: this permission is required to query for account balances
       - `wallet:buys:create`: this permission is required to create new orders
       - `wallet:orders:read`: this permission is required to query for order status
       - `wallet:transactions:read`: this permission is required to query for transaction history
       - `wallet:user:read`: this permission is required to query for user information
+    - For making deposits:
+      - `wallet:accounts:read`: this permission is required to query for account balances
+      - `wallet:deposits:create`: this permission is required to create new deposits
+      - `wallet:payment-methods:read`: this permission is required to query for payment methods

 1. Click "Create"
 1. Make a note of the API key, and API secret. **Store these values safely**.